 With spatial turn in the other social sciences and humanities and cultural turn in geography the spatial structure has begun to be seen not merely as an arena in which social life unfolds but rather as a medium through which social relations are produced and reproduced.
 All this has strengthened geography as a multidisciplinary and interdisciplinary discipline.
-Geography deepens understanding of many contemporary issues and challenges - climate change, food security, energy choices - that cannot be understood without a geography approach geography and decision making with geography helps us to live our lives as knowledgeable citizens, aware of our own local communities in a global setting.
+Geography deepens understanding of many contemporary issues and challenges - climate change, food security, energy choices - that cannot be understood without a geography appropriate perspective.
+It serves vital educational goals: thinking and decision making with geography helps us to live our lives as knowledgeable citizens, aware of our own local communities in a global setting.
 What we need is a global sense of the local, a global sense of place.